tokoalanshor2020-source/Al-Anshor-Generator/README.md

 Follow the prompts.
 Certbot will automatically update your Nginx configuration to handle HTTPS.

 Your application should now be live and accessible at `https://your_domain`.

+### Step 7: API Key Configuration on Live Site
+The application requires a Google AI API Key to function.
+Unlike a typical server-side setup, you don't configure this on the server.

+- **Browser-Based Storage:** The API key is stored in each user's individual browser (`localStorage`).
+- **First-Time Prompt:** When a user visits your domain for the first time, they will be prompted by the application to enter their own Google AI API Key.
+- **No Server-Side Key:** You do not need to set up any environment variables or server-side configurations for the API key.

 ### How to Update the Project on VPS
 To update the application with the latest changes from GitHub, run these commands: